Q42/meteor-admin-assetmanager/README.md

 	}

 ## Contributing
 Currently the setup requires quite a bit of boilerplate code.
-We'd like to bring that back to the minimum w/o giving up control of the collections.	i.e. We thinks it's a good idea that the application creates the collections, not AssetManager.
+We'd like to bring that back to the minimum w/o giving up control of the collections.	i.e. We think it's a good idea that the application creates the collections, not AssetManager.
 If you have some ideas about that, please let us know.

 Furthermore, previews for additional file types would be nice to have.
 Send us a PR if you'd like to help with that.